NocturSum/PasswordManager/README.md

 ## Contribution

-Studyproject to get hands on Experience in Electron Usage and enhance Coding skills.
+Studyproject to get hands on Experience in C++ Usage and enhance Coding skills.

 written by ThatsMrDoood and NocturSum